 The intellectual foundation of the training program—that ethics and justice are inextricable components of scientific practice and cannot be analyzed separately—are the same as those of SJWG.
 Furthermore, the process of developing the program cemented relationships between SJWG, academic departments in the natural sciences, engineering, humanities, and social sciences.
 The pedagogical core of the Training Program emphasizes that issues of justice and ethics are integral to the doings of scientific and engineering practices and not simply implications of those practices.
-This position allows us reframe ethics education as a matter of analyzing scientific and engineering practices in situ in terms of their historical, social, and political contexts.
+This position allows us to reframe ethics education as a matter of analyzing scientific and engineering practices in situ in terms of their historical, social, and political contexts.
 This differentiates the Training Program from the most common modes of ethics education in science and engineering that emphasize applying predetermined ethical tools to strictly bounded problems.
-By shifting the locus of moral action from the individual scientist to a broader community of practice we encouraged collaboration on shared problems and across disciplinary boundaries.
+By shifting the focus of moral action from the individual scientist to a broader community of practice we encouraged collaboration on shared problems and across disciplinary boundaries.

 In the 2009-2010 academic year, Science & Justice began to implement the NSF grant, and continued its efforts to formalize our successes and create closer relationships across the Divisions at UCSC.
 Although SJWG and SJTP remained separate organizations, the synergistic relationship between them facilitated new research and programming, attracted new regular members, and encouraged new collaborations between faculty and graduate students between different divisions.
 The inaugural cohort of Science & Justice Fellows proposed new research clusters and events.
 Within the regular research seminar, SJWG continued to build on research and collaboration methods, emphasizing problem-driven inquiry.
 Among our best-attended events was a collaboration with UCSC’s branch of Women In Science and Engineering (WiSE) and a conversation about geoengineering, both of which grew organically from the interests of SJWG members and drew new members from the sciences and engineering.
 Additionally, SJWG hosted nearly twenty colloquia, seminars, and symposia which included international scholars, researchers from private industry, faculty from other UC campuses, and UCSC faculty from every division.
 We also developed a new website infrastructure that was launched in Fall 2010 designed to increase the visibility of Science & Justice and to host collaborative blogs.
 SJWG and SJTP also hosted a visiting scholar and postdoctoral fellow for the first time that year, marking UCSC and the Science & Justice network as a location for producing innovative research.